Santiago Wanderers

-Club de Deportes Santiago Wanderers is a football club based in Valparaíso, a founding member of the Chilean Football Federation.
-Their home ground, Estadio Elías Figueroa Brander, is in the north-west of the city.
-Wanderers have played their games there since 1931 after moving from Barrio Puerto.
+Club de Deportes Santiago Wanderers is a football club based in Valparaíso, Chile, which currently competes in the Chilean Primera División.
+Wanderers have played their home matches at Estadio Elías Figueroa Brander since 1931.
+The stadium has a capacity of 20,000.

-Founded on 15 August 1892, it is the country's oldest club and the oldest football team in Chile and the entirety of the Americas.
-For this reason, Wanderers is known in Chile as the Decano del fútbol chileno ("The dean of Chilean football") and forms part of CONMEBOL's Club de los 100, section which congregates Latin-American teams founded over 100 years ago.
-In 2007, the club was declared as part of Valparaíso's intangible heritage.
-The club's home colours are green shirts and socks with white shorts, which are based on the colours of the Irish national football team.
+Founded in 1892, it is the oldest football club in Chile and one of the oldest in the Americas.
+For this reason, Wanderers are known in Chile as the Decano del fútbol chileno ("Dean of Chilean football") and are part of CONMEBOL's Club de los 100, which brings together Latin American clubs founded more than 100 years ago.
+In 2007, the club was recognised as part of Valparaíso's intangible heritage.
+The club's traditional home colours are green shirts and socks with white shorts, inspired by the colours of the Irish national football team.

-Wanderers have a fierce rivalry with cross-city neighbours Everton and the two sides contest the Clásico Porteño (Seaport Derby), the oldest derby in Chile, which started in 1916.
-Wanderers are historically the working-class club whereas Everton are considered to be from the wealthier tourist and beach resort districts.
+Wanderers have a fierce rivalry with neighbouring Everton of Viña del Mar, with the two clubs contesting the Clásico Porteño (Seaport Derby), the oldest football derby in Chile, first played in 1916.
+Wanderers have historically been associated with the working class, whereas Everton have traditionally been associated with the wealthier tourist and seaside areas of neighbouring Viña del Mar.

-In the club's early history, the club was a member of the local championship held in the Valparaíso Region called Liga Valparaíso, winning seven titles.
-In 1926, the football associations in Chile were unified, and Valparaíso went into decline as the administrative hub of Chilean football.
-After this period, having joined the professional football association in 1944, the club has won three further league titles in 1958, 1968, and 2001.
+During its early history, the club competed in the local Liga Valparaíso championship in the Valparaíso Region, winning seven titles.
+In 1926, Chile's football associations were unified, after which Valparaíso declined in importance as an administrative centre of Chilean football.
+Following this period, Wanderers joined the professional football association in 1944 and subsequently won three Chilean league titles, in 1958, 1968 and 2001.

-Wanderers have produced important players in Chilean football history like Elías Figueroa, who is considered the best Chilean footballer of all time, as well as one of the greatest defenders of football, alongside Franz Beckenbauer, according to FIFA.
-Other important players Wanderers has produced for Chile have been Moisés Villarroel, Reinaldo Navia, David Pizarro and Eugenio Mena, the two latter who were both 2015 Copa América champions, the nation's first ever title in the continental football tournament.
+Wanderers have produced prominent players in the history of Chilean football, including Elías Figueroa, widely regarded as one of Chile's greatest footballers and one of the greatest defenders in the history of the sport, alongside figures such as Franz Beckenbauer.
+Other notable Chilean players developed by Wanderers include Moisés Villarroel, Reinaldo Navia, David Pizarro and Eugenio Mena; the latter two were members of the Chilean squad that won the 2015 Copa América.